mbergmann-sh/AmigaED/README.md

 # Roadmap - wanted features (at least hopefully planned...)
 - make the editor drag'n'drop-aware
-- implement inserts and snippets [partially done]
+- implement inserts and snippets [mostly done]
 - add a search/replace dialog
 - improve printing [partially done - prints text and line numbers on DIN A4 paper]
 - implement direct cross compiling to Amiga target for vbcc and gcc cross compiler toolchain